-The 2018 NAEP Results and Rituals
+The 2018 NAEP Rituals by Gerard Robinson

 The 2017 math and reading results from the National Assessment of Educational Progress (NAEP), known as the Nation’s Report Card, were recently released.
 Since 1969, NAEP has administered the largest national assessment of subject-matter achievement for a representative sample of students in grades 4, 8, and 12 in the United States.
 NAEP uses the same tests across states and districts, which includes public (traditional, charter, and magnet) and private school students.
 Given the reach of NAEP and, the symbolism we place on it regarding our children’s academic vitality, we look forward to its arrival.